IBM/ibm_zosmf/docs/source/modules/zmf_workflow.rst

 Synopsis
 --------
-- Operate z/OS workflows by issuing z/OSMF workflow RESTful services.
+- Operate z/OS workflows through the use of z/OSMF workflow REST services.
-- This module supports to compare, start, delete and check a workflow.
+- This module supports to compare, start, delete, and check the status of a workflow.